Nuddal History, Family Crest & Coats of Arms

 Early Origins of the Nuddal family

 The surname Nuddal was first found in Nottinghamshire at Nuthall, parish, in the union of Basford, S. division of the wapentake of Broxtow.
 Nuthall Temple, occupying a commanding site near the village, is a handsome mansion, built in imitation of the Villa Capra, at Vicenza, in Italy, and surrounded by an extensive park embellished with plantations and an artificial lake.
 The place dates back to the Domesday Book of 1086 when it was first listed as Nutehale.
 Literally the place name means "nook of land where nut trees grow" from the Old English words "hnutu" + "halh."

 Important Dates for the Nuddal family

 This web page shows only a small excerpt of our Nuddal research.
 Another 70 words (5 lines of text) are included under the topic Early Nuddal History in all our PDF Extended History products and printed products wherever possible.

 Nuddal Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Nuddal has appeared include Nuttall, Nutthall, Nutshall and others.

 Early Notables of the Nuddal family (pre 1700)

 More information is included under the topic Early Nuddal Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nuddal family to Ireland

 Some of the Nuddal family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Nuddal family to the New World and Oceana
+Migration of the Nuddal family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Nuddal arrived in North America very early: Richard Nuttall and Thomas Nuttall, who came to Virginia in 1662; Robert Nuttall settled in Virginia in 1635; Edward, John, Joshua, Newton, Robert, Thomas and William Nuttall all arrived in Philadelphia between 1840 and 1860..

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.